Model Type

 9) Restricted multiplier model (assurance region model, trade-offs between inputs and outputs)

-What's more important, like MaxDEA Ultra, MaxDEA X also provides nearly all possible combinations of the above models.
+What's more important, MaxDEA X provides nearly all possible combinations of the above models.